decidedlygray/backslash-powered-scanner/README.md

 This dependency will be removed shortly.

-# Local Build Instructions (Windows only)
+### Optional: Local Build Instructions (Windows only)
 A Windows PowerShell build script is located in `build\build.ps1`.
-It will handle downloading the commons-lang dependency, compiling source code, and JAR'ing up the results so they are ready for import to Burp Pro.
+Running this script will handle downloading the commons-lang dependency, compiling source code, and JAR'ing up the results so they are ready for import to Burp Pro.